wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-docker-machine.md

 <!--Every topic should have next steps and links to the next logical set of content to keep the customer engaged-->
 ## Next steps
-Go to the [Docker user guide](https://docs.docker.com/userguide/) and create some applications on Windows Azure.
-Or, go play with [**docker** and swarm](https://github.com/docker/swarm) on <!-- deleted by customization Azure](virtual-machines-docker-swarm.md) --><!-- keep by customization: begin --> Azure](/documentation/articles/virtual-machines-docker-swarm) <!-- keep by customization: end --> and see how swarm can be used with docker and Azure.
+Go to the [Docker user guide](https://docs.docker.com/userguide/) and create some applications on Azure.
+Or, go play with [Docker Swarm on Azure] and see how [swarm](https://github.com/docker/swarm) can be used with docker and Azure.

 <!--Image references-->
 [nginx]: ./media/virtual-machines-docker-machine/nginxondocker.png